dtjohnso/ACACS-class-2019/index.md

 * Malachi was highly regarded by early Christians and Jews for its conclusive message.
 Tertullian saw it as the link between Judaism and Christianity, while ancient Jews called it "the seal of the Prophets" and "the last among them."[^verhoef]
 * Consists of messages delivered by a postexilic Palestinian prophet, though some question as to the exact identity of the author of the text.
 No reason to believe the original speaker was not named Malachi, though someone else may have written down his oracles.[^stuart]
 * Structure: "Malachi is comprised of a superscription and six prophetic disputation speeches, the last of which may also contain a summary challenge related to the message of the book as a whole."
-(Stuart^[stuart])
+(Stuart[^stuart])

 ### Immediate context